Joe Biden 1988 presidential campaign: Aftermath

-Because of his early withdrawal, Biden did not participate in the 1988 caucuses and primaries, in which Governor Michael Dukakis defeated Jesse Jackson, Senators Al Gore and Paul Simon, and other longer-standing contenders.
+Massachusetts Governor Michael Dukakis went on to win the Democratic presidential nomination.
+He was defeated in the general election by Republican Vice President George H.W.
+Bush.

-In retrospect, Biden would take the blame for his mistakes during the campaign.
+In retrospect, Biden took the blame for his mistakes during the campaign.
 On one, he said, "All I had to say was 'Like Kinnock.'
 If I'd just said those two words, 'Like Kinnock,' and I didn't.
 It was my fault, nobody else's fault."
 On another, he ruefully recalled, "'Hey pal, you want to compare IQs?'
 What an immature thing to say."

-Biden had felt poorly physically during parts of the campaign, suffering repeated headaches and at one point in September 1987 having to halt a speech in New Hampshire for 15 minutes after feeling faint.
-During his time on the road he carried an oversize bottle of Tylenol with him.
+Biden experienced health challenges during parts of the campaign, suffering repeated headaches.
+In September 1987, he had to halt a speech in New Hampshire for 15 minutes after feeling faint.
 In February 1988, he suffered the first of two brain aneurysms that required life-saving surgery and seven months away from the Senate in order to convalesce.
 Biden and others would speculate that had his campaign not ended early, the aneurysms might have been more severe or detected later and that he might not have lived out the year.

-In any case, Biden would not run again for the presidency until his 2008 campaign, twenty years later.
-This time he made it to the Iowa caucuses, but withdrew after a poor showing.
+Biden did not seek the presidency again until 2008.
+This time, he made it to the Iowa caucuses, but withdrew after a poor showing.
 Meanwhile, Biden and Kinnock had become close friends after the plagiarism incident.
 During 1988, Biden and his son Beau had visited Kinnock in Britain, with Kinnock later saying they "got on like a house on fire", calling him "good company and [...] one of the good fellas."
 Meeting again in August 2008, after Biden had been chosen by Democratic nominee Barack Obama as his running mate, Biden introduced Kinnock to his Senate staff by saying: "Hey, you people!
 Do you know this guy?
 He used to be my greatest speechwriter."
 Obama and Biden proceeded to win the general election against the Republican ticket of John McCain and Sarah Palin.
 Biden's 1988 campaign lapses were never a significant issue in the race, and Biden invited Kinnock to the inauguration.